RAO-HABIB/SQL_RETAIL_PROJECT/README.md

 (
 SELECT *,
     CASE
-        WHEN EXTRACT(HOUR FROM sale_time) < 12 THEN 'Morning'
+        DATEPART(HOUR FROM sale_time) < 12 THEN 'Morning'
-        WHEN EXTRACT(HOUR FROM sale_time) BETWEEN 12 AND 17 THEN 'Afternoon'
+        DATEPART(HOUR FROM sale_time) BETWEEN 12 AND 17 THEN 'Afternoon'
         ELSE 'Evening'
     END as shift
-FROM retail_sales
+FROM SalesTransaction
 )
 SELECT
     shift,